kevinvanhove/angular-structure-styleguide/README.md

 ### Identifying parts
 * an application should have at least 1 part

 Yes, for a simple application you will have at least 4 components.
-So it's possible you end up with this simple single page application:
+So it's possible you end up with this simple structure:

 ```html
 <app>